-libspng is a C library for reading and writing Portable Network Graphics (PNG) format files with a focus on security and ease of use.
+libspng (simple png) is a C library for reading and writing Portable Network Graphics (PNG) format files with a focus on security and ease of use.

 It is licensed under the BSD 2-clause “Simplified” License.

 The goal is to provide a fast PNG library with a simpler API than libpng.